legend4tech/portfolio-v1/README.md

-Here's your enhanced README with detailed environment setup instructions while keeping your keys secure:

 # Legend4Tech Portfolio - Modern Developer Showcase

 ✨ **A cutting-edge portfolio built with Next.js 15, TypeScript, and Dottie React for stunning animations**